 There is an inherent risk in participating in any amusement ride.
-We expect riders to exercise good judgment and act in a responsible manner.
-Guests must also obey all oral and written warnings and properly use all ride safety equipment provided.
-Guests who do not comply with ride rules may be ejected from the park without refund.
-Please refer to specific guidelines posted at the entrance of every ride.
+We expect riders to exercise good judgement and act in a responsible manner.
+Guests must also obey all oral and written warnings and properly use ride safety equipment provided.
+Guests that do not comply with ride rules may be ejected from the park without refund.
+Please read the specific guidelines posted at each entrance of the rides.

-Season Pass holders must present their passes to gain entrance to the park.
-Season Pass entry is only valid once a day.
-Guests, including Season Pass Holders, who leave the park and plan to return must get their hands stamped before they leave the park at the exit/re-entry gate.
-When guests return to the park, they must enter through the re-entry gate with a proper hand stamp.
-Transferring hand stamps is a violation of Six Flags policies and is strictly prohibited.
-Violators will be prosecuted to the fullest extent of the law.
+Passholders must present their passes to enter the park.
+Passholders who leave the park and plan to return must get a re-entry stamp before they leave the park.
+When guests return to the park, they must enter through the exit/re-entry gate with a proper stamp.

 Selfie sticks, monopods, and similar devices are not allowed inside Six Flags parks.

 Six Flags America welcomes Guests with their service animals.
 At all times Guests should maintain control of their service animal through restraint (e.g. leash/harness), voice, signal or other effective controls.
 Relief areas are available for your service animal at select locations throughout the park.